Blog

 Simultaneously, look for extra assets not listed in your register.
 Often, you’ll find unrecorded or wrongly disposed items.
 Log each with details like location, description, and value.
 Then, add them to the register for proper tracking.
 This helps maintain a complete and accurate asset record.

-Finally, note all discrepancies during the physical count process.
+Finally, note all discrepancies during the physical count of asset verification process.
 Common issues include missing, moved, or unrecorded assets.
 Flag mismatched details like tag numbers or locations.
 Mark these in a log or directly on the checklist.
 This helps guide reconciliation and follow-up actions later.

 If asset volumes are high or time is short, break the verification into smaller chunks (by location or category), or conduct spot checks for low-value items.
 Also, use mobile asset verification software to capture data in real time—scanning assets updates their verified status instantly, saving time during reconciliation.